-Thor wasn’t the most heralded recruit in the SEC but he’s proving to be one of the best pro prospects.
-While his skills are still developing and he could really use a second year of development he’s got all the tools you look for in a modern NBA forward.
+Thor wasn’t the most heralded recruit in the SEC but he proved to be one of the best pro prospects.
+While his skills are still developing and he could potentially use a second year of development he’s got all the tools you look for in a modern NBA forward.

 Thor can defend inside and out and has nice agility when defending against guards.
 He fits the mold of a modern versatile forward who can do a little bit of everything on the court.